-Note: I’ll do my best where possible to include the Ukrainian spelling.
+Note: I’ve done my best where possible to include the Ukrainian spelling.

 1. Ukrainian Prices are Outrageously Cheap

 Europe has thousands of hidden treasures.
 The lack of mass tourism in Ukraine has allowed it to retain a charm and authenticity often missing in more popular European destinations.
-Come to Urkraine to explore the vibrant cities, ancient castles, stunning countryside, and meet the friendly people.
+Come to Ukraine to explore the vibrant cities, ancient castles, stunning countryside, and meet friendly people.

 3. Have a Drink at the Drunken Cherry